itolkun/itolkun/README.md

 - 🌱 I’m currently learning Swift and SwiftUI/UIKit
 - 👯 I’m looking to collaborate on iOS Projects
 - 💬 Ask me about Swift and SwiftUI
-- 📫 How to reach me: aitolkun.anarbekovna@gmail.com or https://www.linkedin.com/in/aitolkun/
+- 📫 How to reach me: aitolkun.anarbekovna@gmail.com